 Prerequisite: ENG-1052.
 An advanced course in the preparation and production of feature articles and essays.
 The course includes close examination of contemporary features writing in both national and regional newspapers and magazines.
 Opportunities for the publication of student work in this course may be available in the college newspaper and other college publications.

-ENG-3022 Advanced Newspaper Publishing: Writing, Editing, Layout, and Design the newspaper staff a second semester.
+ENG-3022 Advanced Newspaper Publishing: Writing, Editing, Layout, and Design 3 credits

+Prerequisite: ENG-2052 This class is available to students who have taken ENG-2052 and choose to return to the newspaper staff a second semester.
 Their responsibilities include more page layout, more investigative reporting, and more line editing and rewriting.
 (Repeatable for credit)